 Miraculously, I had enough guts to go down the slide again, and I finally mastered the technique of how not to get separated from my mattress at the end of my wet ride.

 I also agreed to float from the Point Break.
 The surging water was enough to make me say no but the pool attendant sent my tube spinning several times before giving it a final push.
 I almost died.
 Or I thought I did.
+I closed my eyes and hugged the tube tightly.
+I felt like throwing up before reaching the Lazy River.
+It was a few seconds of agony that seemed to last forever.

 If you don’t have what it takes to be an astronaut or an acrobat, don’t start from the Point Break.
 Or you can but just don’t let the attendant give you a spin.
 That spells the difference between an enjoyable and a dizzying afternoon.